 Dynamics and Management of Host Microbe Interactions

-This theme investigates host-microbe interactions across scales, from the molecular interplay between microbe and host, through to modelling the changes in parasite frequency in populations.
-We study medical, agricultural, and wildlife systems on the basis that fundamental advances in one system can lead to applied benefits in another.
+Our researchers examine medical, agricultural, and wildlife systems on the basis that fundamental advances in one system can lead to applied benefits in another.

 Areas of research

-- Determining microbial factors that determine the progression of infection
+- Determining microbial factors that determine the progression of infection.

-- Evaluating why infection outcome varies between individuals, with particular reference to the impact of individual condition and history of infection
+- Evaluating why infection outcome varies between individuals, with particular reference to the impact of individual condition and history of infection.

-- Understanding the development of the microbiome in a healthy host, and understanding the importance of symbiotic microbes for host function
+- Understanding the development of the microbiome in a healthy host, and understanding the importance of symbiotic microbes for host function.

 - Combining the above to understand the dynamics of pathogens/parasites in natural populations, and their influence on host ecology and evolution.

 Genome scientists use UK Salmonella cases to shed light on African epidemic